troclaux/todo-project/README.md

 ## Kanban Board

 ### To Do
+- Landing page
 - Learn how to test PERN stack
+- Write Pipeline that builds application
+    - Make Dockerfile for frontend
+    - Make Dockerfile for backend
+    - Build application with Kubernetes .yaml file
+    - Setup Kubernetes cluster over aws cloud with Terraform and Ansible
+    - Connect Kubernetes cluster with Jenkins that triggers on git push
+        - Jenkins should:
+            - Build docker image
+            - Push to docker repository
+            - Deploy to Kubernetes cluster
 - Write tests for PERN stack
     - React
     - Node.js